-Thanks to Clotilde who gave me a little bit of her own starter, I’ve been feeding my sourdough starter and making sourdough bread with him for 8 years.
-(Check out Clotilde’s blog for info on how to get started or watch life-changing tips on this website).
+Thanks to Clotilde who gave me a little bit of her own starter, I’ve been feeding my sourdough starter and making sourdough bread with him for 10 years.
+(You can check out Clotilde’s blog for info on how to get started or watch life-changing tips on this website).

 You can baptize your starter if you like.
 Mine is called Fluffy.
 It has a delicate smell half-way between vinegar and candy.
 Watching it double in size and then go down like a soufflé is a real treat, kind of like having your own kid - or a somewhat immature boyfriend - and feeding him except it doesn’t cry and it will never walk - and you can totally let it starve for a few days, it will jump right back up again.
 We quickly became best friends.
-Then I realized I was falling in love with him (watch season 2 for details of our relationship).
+Then I realized I was falling in love with him (watch season 2 for juicy details of our passionate relationship).

 You can start your own starter from scratch, a fun process that takes about a week before the good bacteria lactobacilli win over the bad ones (the good ones smell good while the bad ones smell, well, bad).
 To make your own starter, check out the life-changing tips - you will learn how to get started and how to travel the world with your new companion/lover/friend.